 Item Evidence Requirement Clarification 2.1 C = The IEP Team has proposed participation in Maryland Alternate Assessments and/or instruction in alternate academic achievement standards.
-The individualized education program (IEP) team proposes to (select all that apply): Instruct my child (who has been determined eligible for participation) using alternate standards that do not provide credits toward a Maryland High School Diploma; Assess my child (who has been determined eligible for participation) with the alternate education assessments aligned with the States alternate standards; Guidance for IEP Teams: Participation Decisions for the Alternate The proposal for the student to participate in the Alternate Framework is documented on Appendix A. 2.2 C = The parent has provided written consent or written refusal of the proposed actions.
-OR C = If the parent does not provide written consent or written refusal within fifteen (15) business days of the IEP team meeting, the IEP team may implement the proposed actions.
-Assessments and Instruction Using Alternate Standards (April 2019) An individualized education program (IEP) team must obtain the written consent of a parent if it proposes certain actions.
+The individualized education program (IEP) team proposes to (select all that apply): Instruct my child (who has been determined eligible for participation) using alternate standards that do not provide credits toward a Maryland High School Diploma; Assess my child (who has been determined eligible for participation) with the alternate education assessments aligned with the States alternate standards; Guidance for IEP Teams Working with Students with the Most Significant Cognitive Disabilities: Assessment and Eligibility for the Alternate Framework The proposal for the student to participate in the Alternate Framework is documented on Appendix A. 2.2 C = The parent has provided written consent or written refusal of the proposed actions.
+OR C = If the parent does not provide written consent or written refusal within fifteen (15) business days (Fall 2023) An individualized education program (IEP) team must obtain the written consent of a parent if it proposes certain actions.
 The new law took effect on July 1, 2017, and the Maryland Online IEP has been updated to reflect its provisions.
-This technical assistance bulletin seeks to address questions that may arise regarding new parental consent requirements under Maryland law.
-It does not address pre-existing parental consent requirements under federal law.
 The IEP team must use Appendix C: Parent Consent Form to obtain written consent or refusal.
-The student's assessment participation must be accurately reflected (current dates) on the MOIEP Participation Planning page.
+The student's assessment participation must be accurately reflected (current dates) on the MOIEP Participation of the IEP team meeting, the IEP team may implement the proposed actions.
+Education Article §8-405(f) Planning page.